joshuaretallick/cv/README.md

 ## Joshua Retallick

 A highly driven and ambitious junior web developer with an extensive background in event management.
-I am the founder and owner of Old Empire, a successful and respected digital-first live music events company.
+I am proud to have graduated in Jan 21 from a highly selective, intensive software development boot-camp.
+Makers Academy prides itself on developing juniors of all backgrounds in to ambitious developers with a keen focus on craftsmanship and best practices at its core.
+Here I was able to hone my technical and soft skills through communicative problem solving, test driven development and group projects that will help me to integrate seamlessly in to any team.
+Prior to my newly found path I was the founder and owner of Old Empire, a successful and respected digital-first live music events company.
 While Covid-19 has put the events industry on pause, it has also presented an opportunity to reinvest in my education and long-standing interest in the technical space to launch a new career.

 ## Projects